makeup/makeup-js/packages/makeup-dialog/README.md

 # makeup-dialog

-A JavaScript class that represents an ARIA [dialog](https://ebay.github.io/mindpatterns/disclosure/dialog/index.html).
+A collection of JavaScript classes representing various forms of an ARIA [dialog](https://ebay.github.io/mindpatterns/disclosure/dialog/index.html).
 No CSS provided.

 The dialog class is consumed by the following modules: [dialog-button](../makeup-dialog-button).